matthias-bs/loraE22/README.md

 ## Range test setup

-The LoRa transmitter sends a string containing its chip id and a message sequence number at a fixed interval.
+The LoRa transmitter sends a string containing its chip ID and a message sequence number at a fixed interval.

 The LoRa receiver prints/logs _\<timestamp\>,\<latitude\>,\<longitude\>,\<altitude\>,\<rssi\>_ at a pre-defined interval.